coffeetycoon/Coffee-Tycoon/README.md

 - Progressive shop unlocking of items
 - More shop items beyond coffee franchise

+### Undecided Additions - Items listed under here may be moved to any current planned or future unplanned update
+- Nothing yet!
+Provide feedback and let us know what to add!

 ---

 💡 *Stay tuned for more updates as the Coffee Tycoon improves!*